NYC: One of America's Culinary Capitals

 New York City is also home to the James Beard Foundation, an organization that was established in part by Peter Kump, the founder of ICE.
 Several times a week, our students have the chance to work side by side with the best chefs in the country, helping to prepare outstanding meals for some of New York's most sophisticated palates.
 This volunteer opportunity is just one of the many ways ICE helps students network in the sector of the food industry that fits their personal career goals.

-Beyond the James Beard House, no culinary school has stronger connections with New York City’s top restaurants than ICE.
-Our externship program, one of the finest in the nation, places students in the city’s top establishments, including Gramercy Tavern, Le Bernardin, Daniel, Morimoto and Del Posto, as well as some of New York’s most incredible bakeries, pastry shops and hotels.
-Our students commonly secure full time positions at their externship sites even before finishing their externship.
+ICE maintains strong connections with New York City’s many restaurants.
+Our externship program, has established a vast list of placement sites, including Gramercy Tavern, Le Bernardin, Daniel, Per Se and Del Posto, as well as some of New York’s incredible bakeries, pastry shops and hotels.
+Our students commonly secure full-time positions at their externship sites even before finishing their externship.

 "Working in New York City, ICE graduates have access to an incredible network.
 If I am impressed with the work an extern or entry-level cook does for me, I can reach out to some of the best restaurants in the world to help them get their next job."